balibata/ReadBLIP/README.md

 ![img](/CapFilt.png)

 The author proposes Captioning and Filtering (CapFilt), which is a new method to improve the quality of textual corpus.
 The figure above shows an illustration of CapFilt.
-It introduces two modules: a subtitler for generating subtitles for a given web image, and a filter for removing noisy image-text pairs.
-Both the subtitler and filter are initialized from the same pre-trained MED model and are individually fine-tuned on the COCO dataset.
+It introduces two modules: a captioner for generating subtitles for a given web image, and a filter for removing noisy image-text pairs.
+Both the captioner and filter are initialized from the same pre-trained MED model and are individually fine-tuned on the COCO dataset.
 Fine-tuning is a lightweight process.

-Specifically, a subtitler is an image-based text decoder.
+Specifically, a captioner is an image-based text decoder.
 It is combined with the LM target to decode the text of a given image.
-Given a web image $I_{w}$, the subtitler generates a composite subtitle $T_s$.
+Given a web image $I_{w}$, the captioner generates a composite subtitle $T_s$.
 The filter is an image-based text encoder.
 It is combined with the ITC and ITM goals to understand if text matches images.
 The filter removes noisy text from the original web text $T_w$ and the resultant text, $T_s$ which is considered noisy text if the ITM header predicts that the text does not match the image.
 Finally, the authors combined the filtered image-text pairs with human annotation pairs to form a new dataset and used this dataset to pre-train a new model.

 ![img](CapFilt_eg.png)